 This is where blockchain steps in.
 Rosic says blockchain crowdfunding allows startup companies to come up with their own digital currencies to sell.
 Examples of blockchain crowdfunding platforms include:

-- BnkToTheFuture — whose platform allows investors to invest in fintech companies and funds.
+- BnkToTheFuture — A platform that allows investors to invest in fintech companies and funds.

-- QTUM — which permits the execution of “smart contracts and decentralized applications.”
+- QTUM — QTUM permits the execution of “smart contracts and decentralized applications.”
 It also provides easy ways for standardizing workflow for business and smart contract development.

 Blockchain market outlook